Our attempt at e-EQE Paper B 2023 - Strips for testing blood sugar

 To mitigate the consequences of diabetes, people with the condition should

-measure their blood glucose level two to seven times a day, depending on the nature
+measure their blood glucose level two to seven times a day, depending on the

 and severity of their individual case.
-Based on the observed pattern in the measured
+Based on the observed pattern in the

-glucose levels, the patient and physician together make adjustments in diet, exercise
+glucose levels, the patient and physician together make adjustments in diet,

 and insulin intake to better manage the disease.
-The measured glucose levels should be
+The measured glucose levels

-available to the patient immediately, through the use of a simple-to-use meter and strip
+available to the patient immediately, through the use of a simple-to-use meter

 system that is rapid, inexpensive, and accurate.